BreathOfTheDragon/PyJul/INaturalist-Alpha-0.1/ReadME.md

 One of the fields in the .JSON file stores the url of the picture for that specific example.
 Using the `DownloadImages.py` file, we get the url for each example, and download and save it to the respective directory of that species.
 I also added an indexing number in front of the image name for easier reference and auto sorting of the pictures.

+You can ignore the `works_temp.py` file, its a testing code